kalelpark/FT_TransFormer/README.md

-# Research on Tabular Deep Learning
+# Research on Tabular Deep Learning Model

 **This Project training 8 files at once as a Tabular Deep Learning model and stores Experimental results. additionaly use wandb.**